 Welcome to AP English Literature!
 I am so excited to have the opportunity to work with you.
 I know it will be a wonderful and successful school year.
 It is essential that you keep your minds active this summer through analytical reading.
 Therefore, you are required to read two books and a variety of poems for this course.
 Outlined below are the assignments that will accompany these texts.
-These must be turned in on the first day of class in January.
-We will be working with these texts for the first few weeks of class.
+Each assignment has a different due date.
+If you encounter any questions over the summer, please contact me.
+I will also schedule Google Meet meetings throughout the summer to touch base or answer any questions.